douwevandermeij/fractal-specifications/README.md

 JSON specification strings can be loaded directly as Specification object via `Specification.loads(s)`.

 Via this mechanism, specifications can be used outside the application runtime environment.
 For example, in a database or sent via API.

+### Pre-processing

+Since version 3.3.0 pre-processing object values is supported, but these pre-processors will **not** be part of the serialization.

 ### Domain Specific Language (DSL)